-The word “coma” is often heard in the news or media and in ordinary speech to refer to a wide range of circumstances in which a person has suffered an injury and is either wholly unconscious or in a minimally conscious state.
+The word “coma” is often heard in the news or media and in ordinary speech to refer to a wide range of circumstances in which a person has suffered an injury and is either wholly unconscious or minimally conscious.
+Generally, this is a vegetative state.

 When experiencing this, head trauma patients continue to be utterly unresponsive and may struggle to generate a breath.
-Research shows they are immobile, have no reaction to sound or light, and cannot sense pain, and lack normal thinking abilities.
+Research shows they are immobile, do not react to sound or light, cannot sense pain, and lack normal thinking abilities.
 Often these extreme cases involve patients who are brain dead, having lost normal brainstem functions.

 On the other hand, patients might wake up to regain consciousness with minor issues if they have only been in the state for a few days or months.
 However, if it appears that the patient has significant injuries, they may transition to a permanent vegetative state.
-They might not recognize others; they may even question their mother, father, daughter, or son is.
+They might not recognize others or even question their mother, father, daughter, or son.

 Another type of altered consciousness to share is a persistent vegetative state or apallic syndrome.
 A patient appears to be aware; however, they cannot react significantly to things or achieve effective communication with the outside world.

 The person’s eyes might be open, and they may be yawning, groaning, moaning, or making other vocalizations.
-If they sat up, one could review their ability to hold themselves up.
-These vegetative functions cause suffering; you are in the room hears every word, even loud noise, but cannot respond.
+One could review their ability to hold themselves up if they sat up.
+These vegetative functions cause suffering; you are in the room hear every word, even loud noise, but cannot respond.
 The individual claims to enter a ‘prolonged’ state following a month.